vjdhama/vjdhama.github.io/source/_posts/2014-11-30-my-first-blog-on-octopress.markdown

 ### Hey there!!

 Welcome to my series of blogs about everything I learn day by day.
 These will be short blog posts.
-I will try to write a blog each day, so that I can keep my promise of learning something every day.
+I will try to write a blog each week, so that I can keep my promise of learning something every day.